davesmith/js-css-image-feature-detection/README.md

     * Chrome
         * 30
             * JS: Yes
-            * CSS: Couldn't find the CSS off switch, but assume would work as Safari works
+            * CSS: Couldn't find on/off, but assume would work as Safari works
             * Images: Yes
             * DataURI: Yes
     * Firefox